Image

 • Knowingly promoting child pornography to a minor or distributing obscene material featuring a child under the age of 14 could escalate the charges to a class B felony, leading to imprisonment for a duration of 5-15 years.

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life imprisonment.
+However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life in prison.

 Mandatory Sex Offender Registration in Campbell, MO and Throughout Missouri